Build a rock for a Flask application

 Note

-Depending on your network, this step can take a couple of minutes to finish.
+Depending on the network, this step can take a couple of minutes to finish.

-Once Rockcraft has finished packing the Flask rock, you’ll find a new file in your working directory (an OCI archive) with the .rock extension:
+Once Rockcraft has finished packing the Flask rock, we’ll find a new file in the project’s working directory (an OCI archive) with the .rock extension:

 ls *.rock -l --block-size=MB